granule-project/granule/README.md

 # Gram
-A statically typed functional language with graded modal types.
+A statically typed functional language with graded modal types, including for coeffects and effects.

 ## Installation